SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_intro.md

 <h1 id="tutorial"> Tutorial </h1>

-This section demonstrates how to use the SimVascular image-based modeling pipeline to create a patient-specific geometric model of the human vasculature and perform a finite element computational fluid dynamics (CFD) simulation of blood flow in that model.
+This section demonstrates how to use the SimVascular image-based modeling pipeline to create a patient-specific geometric model of the human vasculature and perform a finite element computational fluid dynamics (CFD) simulation of blood flow for that model.
 A model of an aorta with left and right iliac arteries is created from an MR image volume.

-The following lists the sections in this tutorial used to demonstrate how to use SimVascular to create an anatomic model from image data and perform a blood flow simulation for it.
+The following lists the sections in this tutorial

 <ol>

-  <li> <a href="#tutorial_starting_simvascular">Starting Simvascular</a>
+  <li> <a href="#tutorial_starting_simvascular">Starting SimVascular</a>

   <li> <a href="#tutorial_create_project">Create a Project</a>